FAST FACTS: M.S. Project Management

 The College of St. Scholastica is approved as a Registered Education Provider (R.E.P.) by the Project Management Institute (PMI).
 This means that most courses are worth 36 professional development units (PDU's) to meet the continuing education requirements needed by PMP certificate holders.

-PMP, REP logo, and [any other logos] are registered marks of Project Management Institute, Inc.
+PMI, the PMI Registered Education Provider logo, and PMP are registered marks of the Project Management Institute, Inc.

 Project Managers have opportunities across a variety of industries including construction management, computer and information systems management, engineering management or a number of other management roles.
 The master's in project management is designed to build on your current professional experience, providing you with the organizational, technical, and leadership skills necessary to bring large projects to completion.